saikrishnags05/Data-to-Decisions/Worst_Plots_Contest/Worst-PlotsContest.md

 because of few reason:

--   **Reason:1** There is no mistake in plotting both line and bar plot in a single graph.but, we need to take some things under consideration.
+-   **Reason:1** There is no mistake in plotting both line and bar plot in a single graph.But, we need to take some things under consideration.

     -   what we can observe?